tlysamuel21/samueltly/README.md

 ### 🥇 _Best Second-Year Group Project_
 **An Investigation of Shearing Flows of Newtonian and Non-Newtonian Fluids**

-- Modeled Couette and Poiseuille flows using Navier-Stokes and Oldroyd-B models
+- Modeled Couette and Poiseuille flows using Navier–Stokes and Oldroyd-B models
 - Implemented simulations for shear-thinning and shear-thickening fluids
 - Developed a simplified model for **blood flow under oscillating pressure**
 - Presented the **Weissenberg effect** and contrasted viscoelastic vs Newtonian behaviors